artisansdk/machine/readme.md

 # Machine Learning

-The machine learning algorithms of the Artisan SDK packages.
+A collection of machine learning algorithms to predict and classify.

 ## Table of Contents